core-challenge/2023solver-submission/README.md

 # README: Submission

 ## ToDo before Submission

   1. Develop your solver
      - (Check) your solver can accept [the input file format](https://core-challenge.github.io/2023/format/)?
      - (Check) your solver can print [the output format](https://core-challenge.github.io/2023/format/) to standard out?
   2. Clone this repository [2023solver-submission](https://github.com/core-challenge/2023solver-submission) and edit it as your private repository.
+This repository has a GitHub Actions and checks your files are fine or not.
   3. Create a solver executable on ubuntu 20.04 as a Dockerfile (see below and [sample file](/container/Dockerfile)).
   4. Write your solver description as [main.tex](/description/main.tex).
   5. The final state of your Github private repository is:
-     - `container/Dockerfile` is edited and `container $ docker build -f Dockerfile -t solver-name .` will build your solver docker image.
+     - `container/Dockerfile` is edited and `[at container/]$ docker build -f Dockerfile -t solver-name .` will build your solver docker image.
-     - Using your docker image, `docker run --rm -t -v LOCAL-HOST-TEST-DIR:/test solver-name /test/test.col /test/test.dat` will print result.
+     - Using your docker image, `docker run --rm -t -v /ABSOLUTEPATH/2023solver-submission/container/test-instances:/test solver-name /test/hc-toyyes-01.col /test/hc-toyyes-01_01.dat` will print a result.
        - Note: LOCAL-HOST-TEST-DIR must be an absolute path on your local machine containing test.col and test.dat.
      - `description/main.tex` can be compiled using `latexmk` (see more detail on [latex-action](https://github.com/xu-cheng/latex-action)).
+  6. Everytime you push, [GitHub Actions](https://github.com/core-challenge/2023solver-submission/actions) tell you whether your files are fine or not.
+Please make the status all green before your submission (if you know there are some test instances cannot solve then it is okay).

 ## How to write your Dockerfile

 ### For Docker experts

-The only requirement is to describe your solver command as ENTRYPOINT which accepts 2 arguments *.col and *.dat.
+- The only requirement is to describe your solver command as [ENTRYPOINT](https://docs.docker.com/engine/reference/builder/#entrypoint) which accepts 2 arguments `*.col` and `*.dat` when we execute it.
+- [Sample file](/container/Dockerfile) is one satisfying this requirement.

 ### For others